-The business uses information from industry to verify that risk assessment processes are accurate and valid.
+The business uses information from industry to verify that risk assessment processes are accurate and valid and changes processes if necessary.

 Risk assessment is integrated into all decision making where health and safety risks are present.
+For example, before overtime is approved for any individual a risk assessment must be completed to assess the potential impact of risks from fatigue.